 Tutela says Vodafone has New Zealand’s fastest mobile data.
-It wins with downloads and uploads.
+It wins the company’s June 2020 report with downloads and uploads.
 The mobile industry research company says 2degrees has the highest consistent quality and the best latency.

 When it comes to raw mobile speed Vodafone is well in front of Spark and 2degrees.
 Its median download speed is 23.9 Mbps.
 Uploads come in at 9.2 Mbps.